KeboHQ/Kebo-Twitter-Feed/readme.txt

 5. An example of how the Widget fits into the design of a theme automatically.

 == Changelog ==

+= 0.7.2 =
+* Bug Fix: Handles character encoding differently, should work on all sites/themes using UTF8 charsets.
+* Bug Fix: Improved handling of linkifying hashtags and mentions in tweet text.
+No longer uses regex.
+* Note: Changed the "Sorry, no Tweets were found." error message to "The Tweet data is not in the expected format.", which better reflects the situation.
+* Note: There have been a lot of character encoding issues reported recently and I am determined to fix these.
+If you notice any problems please let me know.

 = 0.6.7 =
 * Bug Fix: Correctly decode codes for single quotes.